 About 4 to 7 billion years from now, when hydrogen fusion in the Sun's core diminishes to the point where the Sun is no longer in hydrostatic equilibrium, its core will undergo a marked increase in density and temperature which will cause its outer layers to expand, eventually transforming the Sun into a red giant.
 This process will make the Sun large enough to render Earth uninhabitable approximately five billion years from the present.
 After the red giant phase, models suggest the Sun will shed its outer layers and become a dense type of cooling star (a white dwarf), and no longer produce energy by fusion, but will still glow and give off heat from its previous fusion for perhaps trillions of years.
 After that, it is theorized to become a super dense black dwarf, giving off negligible energy.

-A vacation (American English) or holiday (British English) is either a leave of absence from a regular job or an instance of leisure travel away from home.
+A vacation (American English) or holiday (British English) is either a leave of absence from a regular job or school or an instance of leisure travel away from home.
 People often take a vacation during specific holiday observances or for specific festivals or celebrations.
 Vacations are often spent with friends or family.
 Vacations may include a specific trip or journey, usually for the purpose of recreation or tourism.

 The concept of taking a vacation is a recent invention, and has developed through the last two centuries.
 Historically, the idea of travel for recreation was a luxury that only wealthy people could afford (see Grand Tour).
 In the Puritan culture of early America, taking a break from work for reasons other than weekly observance of the Sabbath was frowned upon.
 However, the modern concept of vacation was led by a later religious movement encouraging spiritual retreat and recreation.
 The notion of breaking from work periodically took root among the middle and working class.